Tyler-leo/Module-20-Homework/README.md

 Create a Joint Savings Account Contract in Solidity

-Compile and Deploy Your Contract in the JavaScript VM
+Compile and Deploy Your Contract in the Remix VM

 Interact with Your Deployed Smart Contract